-Citizens have the following rights in relation to the Kanta Services:
+You have the following rights regarding Kanta Services

 - right to be informed

-- right to decide on the sharing of their data
+- right to decide on disclosure of your information

 - right to obtain log data